Things that signal winter’s approach in the city of Ipswich…

 4Hearts Brewing Co

 Let’s start at the Pumpyard Bar, the brewery at the heart of the 88 Limestone precinct that has become such a loved entertainment hub over the years.
-The laneway that lies between Pumpyard Bar (where the brewery is based) and Dovetails Restaurant really comes to life in winter with those heaters and the festoon lighting, and regular live entertainment.
+The laneway that lies next to Pumpyard Bar (where the brewery is based) really comes to life in winter with those heaters and the festoon lighting, and regular live entertainment.

 US-born chef Sean is wheeling out a smoker on Sundays to produce cherry-smoked pork and lamb, and he’s got a seafood chowder on the latest menu, served in a sourdough cob loaf with garlic butter and lemon thyme.
 He’ll be doing brisket cooked with a honey beer, one of two seasonal Belgian-style beers about to be released, and there’s a classic pork sausages spiked with Ipswich Challenger and served with caramelised onions finished with Coal Miners stout on a mound of creamy mash.